Category: News

 Australia Kirtan legend endorses FOOD YOGA

-With the high-geared pace of living in a globalised-society, information, money, and transport move ever faster with each increasingly frequent technological advance.
+In today’s fast-paced global society, we are constantly bombarded with rapid information, financial transactions, and transportation advancements.
+The emphasis on speed has infiltrated every aspect of our lives, from quick connections to fast food.
+But is speed truly advantageous?
+Especially when considering food, the fundamental element of health and well-being.
+Priyavrata’s ‘FOOD YOGA’ invites us to pause, reflect, and seek clarity.
+Drawing from a wealth of traditional and scientific knowledge, it offers insights into how we can engage with food consciously, respectfully, and spiritually—much like the practice of Yoga.
 We seem ever intent on fast… fast connections, fast loans, fast cars, and fast food.
-Yet is fast best?
+Yet is it fast best?
 Particularly, when it comes to the essential, primal ingredient of health and life – food.
 Priya Vrata’s “FOOD YOGA” provides a moment of rest to catch our breath, reflect, and gain clarity.
-His extensive knowledge drawn from both traditional and scientific sources provides insights into the physical, social, emotional, and spiritual nurturing provided when food is engaged with consciously, respectfully and spiritually… as Yoga.
+His extensive knowledge drawn from both traditional and scientific sources provides insights into the physical, social, emotional, and spiritual nurturing provided when food is engaged with consciously, respectfully, and spiritually… as Yoga.

 ABOUT Sri Prhlad